Skip to content

 // Parallel filter — keep matching elements concurrently

-valid as List<Order> = par_filter(orders, validates order)
+valid as List<Order> = par_filter(orders, valid order)

 // Parallel reduce — combine elements concurrently